pavelsolis/Git-GitHub-Primer/README.md

 ## Regular Git Workflow: Track Changes <a name="regular-workflow"></a>
 When you modify files in a project, you don't want to keep a record of every little change you do.
 You want to make changes, go back and forth, and once you are happy with the new version (i.e. no mistakes in code, no compilation errors, consistent output), you register (or commit) the changes.

-It is recommended to commit changes per discrete task (which may involve multiple files).
-However, you may need to modify more files than the ones involved in a particular task, in which case you want to choose which of the modified files have to do with a particular task, commit only the changes to those files and leave for a later commit the changes to the other modified files unrelated to the particular task.
-Staging is what allows you to commit changes per task; all the files in the staging area are committed.
-In summary, you first add (new or modified) files to the staging area and then commit their changes.
-Git differences between new and modified files: new files are 'untracked' and modified files are 'unstaged'.

 Git works by saving changes, not entire files.
 To track a timeline of edits, Git uses three internal state management systems, known as *trees*.
 - The **working directory** tracks the immediate changes to the content of files and directories.
 - The **index** is the staging area for Git to keep track of the changes in the working directory ready to be committed.
 - The **commit history** is a permanent record of the changes.
 In this tree, HEAD is the name of the *last* commit in the current branch.

+### Commit Changes <a name="git-commit"></a>
+It is recommended to commit changes per discrete task (which may involve multiple files).
+However, you may need to modify more files than the ones involved in a particular task, in which case you want to choose which of the modified files have to do with a particular task, commit only the changes to those files and leave for a later commit the changes to the other modified files unrelated to the particular task.
+Staging is what allows you to commit changes per task; all the files in the staging area are committed.
+In summary, you first add (new or modified) files to the staging area and then commit their changes.
+Git differences between new and modified files: new files are 'untracked' and modified files are 'unstaged'.

-The workflow described above can be implemented with the `status`, `add`, `reset` and `commit` commands as follows:
+The workflow just described can be implemented with the `status`, `add`, `reset` and `commit` commands as follows:
 ```bash
 $ git status 					# Show pending changes to the trees in your local machine